 Similarly, you might need a will.
 A will is a legal document that establishes what happens to your assets when you die.
 With all the saving you’re doing, you might have a lot of assets to disperse.
 Perhaps you’re giving something to your family, to your neighbor, or to the local food kitchen.
 A will establishes how that occurs.

 The data around death can be a little sobering.
 But again, my take on it is: it’s unavoidable!
 To quote the great Ellis ‘Red’ Redding from Stephen King’s Shawshank Redemption, “Either get busy living, or get busy dying.”
 The people in your life are wonderful, but finite.
 So, get busy living before it’s too late.

 If I take a random assortment of 30 people from age 25 to 55, there’s roughly a 7% chance that one of them will die this year, and about a 50% chance that at least one will die in the next 10 years.
 If I extend that age range from 25 to 85, there’s a 40% chance one will pass away this year, and greater than 90% chance that one will die in the next 5 years.

 What to do?
 No friends = no mourning, right?!
-Probably not the optimal solution.
-Not all ideas are worth pursuing.

 To each their own, but I want to face these odds head on.
 I want to celebrate the good things in life, and to enjoy the people around me.
 I want to share knowledge and recruit boat-builders, with the hopes that other people benefit.
-One of my goals is to plant trees, even those that might not shade me; it feels like the right thing to do.
+One of my goals is to plant trees, even those that might not shade me.
+It feels like the right thing to do.